 Camping and Glamping

 Set up a tent and fall asleep to the sounds of loons calling across the lake, or climb into your cabin’s bunkbed for a quiet night indoors.
-Both are possible in Lac La Biche County.
+Both are possible in Lac La Biche Region.
 Hundreds of campsites are scattered throughout the area, along with cabins, resorts and other lodgings that offer you a home away from home.

 Backcountry camping is permitted at designated sites in Lakeland Provincial Park & Provincial Recreation Area.